 Some builtin functionality is only available after importing.
-The following types can be imported via the special import file substrate.
+The following types can be imported via the special import file polkadot.

 '''

-import {Hash} from 'substrate';
+import {Hash} from 'polkadot';

-import {chain_extension} from 'substrate';
+import {chain_extension} from 'polkadot';

 '''

 Note that {Hash} can be omitted, renamed or imported via import object.